Antique Wicker Furniture Materials

 Art Deco painted paper wicker rocker

-Paper fibre rush , sometimes referred to as “Art Deco” paper fibre reed wicker or paper wicker, nearly took over in popularity of the natural reed wicker during the 1920s and early 1930s.
+Paper fibre rush, sometimes referred to as “Art Deco” paper fibre reed wicker or paper wicker, nearly took over in popularity of the natural reed wicker during the 1920s and early 1930s.

 Here’s a video made by our friends and Cane and Basket Supplies advertisers, Peerless Rattan Company on how paper fibre rush is manufactured:

-And this same type of twisted paper fibre was, and is currently used in weaving rush chair seats.
+This same type of twisted paper fibre was, and is currently used in weaving rush chair seats.
 It was meant to resemble a natural bulrush or cattail leaf rush woven seat.
-In the mid-1930s, a wire core was added to the paper fibre strands to reinforce the weight-bearing spokes of the wicker furniture pieces.

 Lloyd Loom Paper Wicker